Event-Customized Image Generation: Experiments

-\textbf{Results.} As shown in Table~\ref{tab:retrival}, our FreeEvent achieves superior retrieval performance over both ControlNet and BoxDiff.
-Specifically, the Recall@1 of FreeEvent is significantly higher than that of the baselines, and it even surpasses the Recall@10 of the baselines.
-This demonstrates that the target images generated by FreeEvent better preserve the characteristics of the reference event and entity, showcasing a stronger capability for event customization.
+{ \textbf{Results.} As shown in Table~\ref{tab:retrival}, we can observe: 1) FreeEvent has better retrieval performance than both ControlNet, MIGC, and BoxDiff.
+This demonstrates that the target images generated by FreeEvent better preserve the overall characteristics of the reference event and entity.
+2) FreeEvent also achieves the best verb detection performance, which indicates our method can better preserve the interaction semantics of the generated images.
+3) FreeEvent further achieves superior performance over baselines across all similarity scores and standard image generation metrics, indicating our method can generate images with better qualities and alignment with both the reference images and texts.
+These results all demonstrate the effectiveness of FreeEvent for event customization.}